felipejoribeiro/my-dev-environment/README.md

 To enable your arch distro to reder things besides the terminal, it must be installed a video driver.
 When in an virtual machine you can install **xf86-video-fbdev**, with `sudo pacman -S xf86-video-fbdev`, but be aware of finding the right video driver to your machine when installing in a pc.
 Reference can be found in https://wiki.archlinux.org/index.php/xorg.

 But, in a nutshell, run the command `lspci -v | grep -A1 -e VGA -e 3D` to see your video rendering hardware and then install the appropriate driver following the recommendations in the given link.
-The one i ended up installing was `sudo pacman -S -needed nvidia-lts`.
+The one i ended up installing was `sudo pacman -S -needed nvidia nvidia-utils nvidia-settings`.

 After that I've made an automatic config with the command `nvidia-xconfig`.
-And you can install `pacman -S nvidia-settings` that is a configuration tool for your video card.

 Then you must install **Xorg** too.
 It's an display server, the most popular among Linux users.
 It can be installed with  `pacman -S xorg xorg-xinit`.
 The **xinit** component is important as enable the user to initialize Xorg manually.
 This is important to other programs like window managers, for example.
 Know, its important to copy the config file for your home directory with `cp /etc/X11/xinit/xinitrc /home/<user>/.xinitrc`.
 Then, edit this file to initiate the programs like the window manager and others.
 By deleting the last lines that contains: